 Updates are issued as small .bin files which may be downloaded to your computer Desktop or placed in any convenient folder.
 From the Firmware Update utility at the bottom of the Admin screen, click Select Firmware File... and double-click the .bin file listing.
-This will transfer the file to the updater as shown at the top of the next page.
+This will transfer the file to the updater as shown at the below.

 With the name of the new .bin showing in File:, click Update Firmware and follow the prompts to complete the process.
-Updating takes a couple of minutes and will return you to the new Web interface pages once the operation is complete.
+Updating takes a couple of minutes and will return you to the new Web interface pages once the operation complete.